isomerpages/ogp/_about-us/eng/prakriti.md

 curProducts:
   - currentProducts
 pastProducts:
-  - pastProducts
+  - Go
-accomplishments: "* Go"
+accomplishments: i'm new, watch this space!
 quote: To us, family means putting your arms around each other and being there.
 linkedinId: prakriti